-As you know, HDD has rotating components, and your electricity consumption will reduce to nearly 70% when you change to SSDs from hard drives.
-In my personal experience, I can tell you that after the installation of SSD from the notebook, the backup has gone to 7hrs for nearly from 4 hours.
+As you know, HDD has rotating components, and your electricity consumption will reduce to nearly 70% when you shift to SSDs from hard drives.
+In my personal experience, I can tell you that after I installed SSD in my notebook(It had HDD originally for storage and it still has the HDD but as the secondary storage), the backup has gone to 7hrs from nearly 4 hours.

 Also, SSD needs less cooling because of no mechanical component, keeping your laptops cooler than HDD.

 HDD are more vulnerable to physical damage compared to SSDs since it is made of platters.
 However, HDD can sustain more information cycles than SSD.
 The information cycle means the time you upload and erase files or documents to your hard disk.

 However, as of today, these SSDs are somewhat more expensive compared to hard disk drives.
 If somebody is searching for higher storage space, he can choose the hard disk drive which he can find within a reasonable cost.